Comic Strip Yappy

 Yappy” to me.
 So I’d be sing-saying

-the same, all the rest of the day,
+the same, all the rest of a day when I

-when I had the joy of running into him.
+had the joy of running into him.
+It

 felt reassured and okay, as in I’m gonna